manioxx/manioxx/README.md

-# Hi there, I'm [Your Name]! 👋
+# Hi there, I'm MR. MANIOX! 👋

 Welcome to my GitHub profile!
-I'm passionate about technology, programming, and cybersecurity.
+I'm passionate about exploring and doing stuffs involved with technology, programming, and cybersecurity.
 Here are some of the skills and areas I'm proficient in:

 ---